uma-email/poc/README.md

-# Webmail
+# aems
 A prototype implementation of the [authorization-enhanced-mail-system][1] draft proposal, working as a proof of concept.

 The project comes with:

-* apis: A Webmail OpenAPI specification.
+* apis: An  OpenAPI specification.
-* databases: Webmail database SQL scripts.
+* databases: Database SQL scripts.
-* server: A RESTful Webmail service that communicates with your email provider.
+* server: A RESTful Resource Server service that communicates with your email provider.
-* client: A Webmail client to call REST API against Webmail service.
+* apiapp: An OpenAPI spec viewer

-## Running Webmail
+* mailapp: A PWA webmail client to call REST API against service.

-The project is a standard Maven project, so you can import it to your IDE of choice.
-You'll need to have Java 11+ and Node.js 10+ installed.
+## Running Server

-To run Webmail from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.
+To run server from the command line, use `node`.

-## Deploying using Docker
+## Deploying server using Docker

-To build the Dockerized version of the Webmail project, run
+To build the Dockerized version of the server, run

 ```
-docker build . -t webmail:latest
+docker build . -t aems:latest
 ```

 Once the Docker image is correctly built, you can test it locally using

 ```
-docker run -p 8080:8080 webmail:latest
+docker run -p 8080:8080 aems:latest
 ```

 Support for code in this repository is limited.